raiffas/raiffas.github.io/_pages/cv.md

 Leadership and Awards
 ======
-* Outstanding Senior in Computer Science
+* Outstanding Senior in Computer Science \ April 2020 \ University of Kentucky
-  * April 2020
-  * University of Kentucky
   * Selected by the ACM UK Student Chapter for achievements and dedication to the Computer Science Department at UK
-* Dean's Engineering Leadership Class
+* Dean's Engineering Leadership Class \ Spring 2020 \ University of Kentucky
-  * Spring 2020
-  * University of Kentucky
   * Selected forleadership experience and aptitude and desire to seek future leadership opportunities
-* UK Association for Computing Machinery for Women President
-  * Aug 2018-May 2020
+* UK Association for Computing Machinery for Women \ President \ Aug 2018-May 2020
   * University of Kentucky
   * Head of a growing organization focused on empowering women in Computer Science at UK
   * Organized and ran first Computer Science Career Fair
-  * Raised \$4,650 in funding from competitive funding events organized by the UK College of Engineering and about \$3,000 from the Computer Science Career Fairs over two years